For more information how you can partner with the library to teach information literacy at CSUDH, contact ask@csudh.libanswers.com

 I also recommend including this information in your syllabus, if possible.

 2. Create an assignment in Canvas.
 Set a due date and number of possible points.
-I recommend using the library's tutorials as "low-stakes" assessments and weighing the grade for a tutorial with an equivalent to participation points (e.g. 5/5), just for completing the tutorial.
+I recommend using the library's tutorials as a "low-stakes" assessments.
+Weigh the grade for a tutorial with an equivalent to participation points (e.g. 5/5), just for completing the tutorial.
 Check that .pdf file type uploads are accepted.

-If you have additional questions about what students are learning in a tutorial, and how the library uses this information, skip to the next question.
+Questions about what students are learning in a tutorial and how the library uses this information?
+Skip to the next question.

-3. Once students have completed the tutorial, they will be directed to download their certificate of completion and submit it to your course assignment.
+3. Once students have completed the tutorial, they will be directed to download their certificate of completion.
+This allows them to submit it to your course assignment.

 The library's primary goal in providing tutorials is to support students in their learning!